MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 - **Research the identity provider capabilities thoroughly**.
 Make sure the identity solution matches your list of required features.
 Even if complex scenarios like federated identity aren't needed now, consider future needs.
 For B2B SaaS solutions, federated identity will likely be necessary eventually.

 - **Factor in management overhead**: Different identity providers require varying levels of management overhead.
 Well-known IDaaS solutions usually have less overhead because they handle hosting, maintenance, and security.
-However, the additional overhead of an open-source solution might be worthwhile if it better fits your needs.
+However, the additional overhead of an open-source solution might be worthwhile if it better fits your specialized needs.

 ### Design recommendations